idris-community/idris2-tls/README.md

 This library aims to provide a TLS implementation in Idris that supports communication with most modern websites and provide reasonable performance.
 Not meant for production.
 Read the notes on security.

+# Example
+An example of how the TLS socket is used can be found [here](src/Tests/LTLS.idr).
+More examples on how to use the internal modules can be found in the [Tests](src/Tests) folder.

 # Support coverage
 The library currently supports the following cipher suites: